mlightcad/cad-data/README.md

 # CAD Fonts

 This repository contains some fonts commonly used by CAD software.
+It is your own responsibility to buy license of those fonts.